HydroVeg Kit is the invention of Sue...Sue Tonks.

 “As you can see from the pictures of the brown HydroVeg® system on my blog, I put flowers in it instead and positioned it in shade cast by trees and a fence.
 I’m now growing cascading flowers at the side of our conservatory, and they are blooming more every day.
 I won’t be making any more of these, though – the brown system is one of a kind!”

-Launching sales of the kit after more than two years of refining and revising her original plan, Sue is still using the original HydroVeg system she built in May 2016, and it’s working as well as it did at the beginning.
+Launching sales of the kit after more than two years of refining and revising her original plan, Sue is still using the original HydroVeg® system she built in May 2016, and it’s working as well as it did at the beginning.
+At the moment she is designing a new Aluminium frame, and making changes to the water box and pumps.

 Sue says: “Everyone who came to our house marvelled at the system and urged me to go into production.
 After much thought and ideas on further improvements, HydroVeg Kits® is a reality!"

 “I would like to say a huge thank you to my partner Sue, who has humoured me and my ideas for a year and a half, and been so patient with me, and to Mark and Jack for constructing the first system with me.
-Thank you to Albert, a wonderful problem solver, who has spent hours working with me on the first kits, and Nathan, my joiner, for building the frames and working on the prototypes for the new sizes.
-And thank you to Sarah, who designed and built this website, and Clare and Pam, who wrote some of the copy and edited mine.
+Thank you to Albert, a wonderful problem solver, who has spent hours working with me on the first kits, Nathan-my joiner, for building the frames and working on the prototypes for the new sizes.
+Kevin for spending hot summers and cold winters improving the Kits and thank you to Sarah, who designed and built this website, and Clare and Pam, who wrote some of the copy and edited mine.

-“We have so many plans for the future: different sizes, including smaller systems for balconies and compact garden spaces, and school gardens (children love it, as the plants grow so quickly) – even solar-driven systems.
+“We have so many plans for the future: different sizes, including a new design, new frames (just coming onto our Kits now) and school gardens (children love it, as the plants grow so quickly) – even solar-driven systems.

 “I hope you love your HydroVeg® garden as much as I love mine.”